OutSystems/docs-product/src/develop/ui/patterns/web/controls/rangesliderinterval.md

 summary: RangeSliderInterval selects a single value or a range between two values.
 ---

-# RangeSliderInterval
+# Range Slider Interval

-Select a single value or a range between two values.

-Offer this UI control to let end users select a value or range from a fixed set of options.
+You can use the Range Slider Interval UI Pattern to allow users select a single value between two range values.
+This pattern enables the adjustment of content by predetermined intervals and within a chosen range.
+Moving the slider along the track, increases or decreases the value.

-**How to use**
+**How to use the Range Slider UI Pattern**

-Place the range slider pattern on your screen.
-On the pattern properties, select the minimum and maximum range values.

 1. Drag RangeSliderInterval pattern into the preview.